Clarifai/docs/docs/portal-guide/model/agent-system-operators/algorithmic-predict.md

 Triggers a visual search in another app based on the model config, if concept(s) are found in images and returns the matched search hits as regions.

-## Regex-Based Classifier

-Classifies text using regex.
-If the regex matches, the text is classified as the provided concepts.

 ## Isolation Operator